Rowton House — Newington Butts

 A section of the building is set apart for administrative purposes.
 This consists of a residence for the superintendent, the office, and the clerk's residence, and the kitchen section, which includes sleeping accommodation for women employed in the shop, the kitchen, and scullery.
 A staff of bedmakers are employed during the day.
 They have a separate entrance and staircase, and never come in contact with the lodgers.
 A sitting and dining room is also provided for them.

 The new Rowton House has been designed as the former were, by Mr. Harry R. Measures, who has shown great skill and ingenuity in carrying out the wishes of the company.
 Mr. Measures' design was so perfect, that in no single particular during construction has any requirement been made either by the County Council or the local authority.
 Lord Rowton pays great personal attention not only to the institutions at work, but to the new buildings in course of erection.
-His right-hand than has always been Sir Richard Farrant, who has more experience in the management of working men's dwellings than anyone else.
+His right-hand man has always been Sir Richard Farrant, who has more experience in the management of working men's dwellings than anyone else.

 The dining room tables had a total floor area of 6,300 square feet and seated 440 men, with a number of extra seats and wooden easy chairs provided.
 The walls were built with a high dado of cream and chocolate tinted glazed brickwork, with plastering above tinted to a shade of terra-cotta.
 Pictures were hung in frames around the room.
 The tables and seats were made of teak on cast iron standards.
 Four large cooking-ranges, with ovens, hot plates, and grills were provided out of the line of traffic in each part of the rooms; large boilers at the back of two of these provide a supply of boiling water for lodgers for making tea etc. Tea or coffee cost a halfpenny for a small and a penny for a large cup.
 A slice of bread cost a half-penny.
 Eggs cost a penny each, bloaters the same, kippers the same.
 A haddock cost twopence.
 Butter or jam costs a half-penny.
 Salmon cost a penny and two-pence, according to the bill of fare.
 Puddings cost a penny, hot joints fourpence, cold joints threepence, and bacon twopence.
 There was no caviare on the bill of fare, but it was to be had for money.